 This kindness meditation for kids is based on the book: Have you Filled a Bucket Today: A Guide to Daily Happiness for Kids by Carol McCloud.

 Relax with your child as you slowly and evenly read the following meditation.
+Follow your child’s cues for when to stop and let them process.
+If their attention wanders, gently help them come back to the present moment.

 Close your eyes and take a very deep breath.